medialab/ural/README.md

 Function returning a "fingerprinted" version of the given hostname by stripping subdomains irrelevant for statistical aggregation.
 Be warned that this function is even more aggressive than [normalize_hostname](#normalize_hostname) and that the resulting hostname might not be valid anymore.

+For more details about this be sure to read [this](#differences-between-canonicalize_url-normalize_url--fingerprint_url) section of the docs.

 ```python
 from ural import fingerprint_hostname